-Back in January I did an experiment.
+Back in January I undertook a paleo experiment.
 For five days, four nights, I decided to live without any means of telling the time apart from the position of the sun.
 I was inspired by this post on Marks Daily Apple.

 I hid clocks, took off my watch, turned off my iPhone.
 Because my computer has a clock, I couldn’t use that either.
 Imagine, no computer!